marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 * If performance is still poor, make sure you've got your indexes set up correctly.
 Partition tables will have multi-column primary indexes generally.
 * Depending on the scale of your data, you'll likely need to add additional partitioning rules such as country of dataset, or even state/locality, etc.

+_**When to use / Trade‑offs**: Use partitioning when tables are huge or retention/tenancy splits are natural; you’ll gain planner pruning and maintenance wins at the cost of more DDL and index overhead._

 ## Query Optimization Techniques

 **Spatial Query Optimization:**